DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-08-05-status-label-research.md

 We found that:

 - most participants understood ‘conditions pending’
 - most participants understood that ‘recruited’ is the final status of a successful application, but we cannot be sure that they fully understood what it indicates
 - providers have different understandings of what conditions are

 ### Understanding ‘conditions pending’

-All participants described the ‘conditions pending’ status label as we intended it to be understood.
+Most participants described the ‘conditions pending’ status label as we intended it to be understood.
 However, HEI participants were not sure whether it meant that candidates had accepted an offer.

 All participants rated the label positively, apart from the HEI participants.